Pasoy/ml-projects/NOTES.md

 *We want to find the lowest point*.
 The *weights* need to be adjusted as if we are "going down".
 We make small adjustments to our weights that we are slowly getting closer to the lowest point.
 We can calculate the derivative of our function to see which way is going downhill.
+For functions used in linear regression, there is only a global optimum (no local optima).

 ### Formula
 <img src="https://github.com/Pasoy/ml-projects/blob/master/images/gradient_descent.png">